So, you've signed up for a marathon? Congratulations.

 Anna Smith-James - e-Commerce Executive.
 Loves running.
 Will travel.
 Anna has taken part in marathons all over the world from Paris to Tokyo.

 The last month of training should be all about the finishing touches.
 You will be banking the last long miles before tapering down.

 You should still be training hard until two or three weeks to go.
 Add strength conditioning and weights to build that explosive power.

 Annabelle was forced to switch to static training due to an injury before the Berlin Marathon last year, building muscle endurance with heavy weights.
 'I’d done all the hard cardio training up to that point, and actually the result was my fastest marathon time.'

 Stretch out those tight muscles and recharge your mind with yoga, Body Balance or pilates.

 If you can't make it to a class, there's plenty of videos online.
 'Even taking a few moments to concentrate on releasing and relaxing every part of your body will come in extra handy on race day, as you’ll be able to focus clearly on your goals' says Annabelle.

 Keep sipping that water

 Focus on keeping hydrated.
-If plain water bores you to tears, add something like High5 Zero Electrolyte Drink (20 Tabs) which will add flavour and replace electrolytes lost in training.
+If plain water bores you to tears, add something like High5 ZERO (20 tabs) which will add flavour and replace electrolytes lost in training.
 Annabelle loves naturally low-calorie tonic water, unsweetened fruit waters or soda waters.